Tikshapatel/Tikshapatel/README.md

 # Tikshapatel
 Config file for my GitHub profile
 # 💫 About Me:
-🔭 Currently working as a freelancer on Upwork <br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fact
+🔭 Currently working as a freelancer on Upwork <br> 🌱 Focused on creating impactful web applications that improve lives  <br>❓ Ask me about anything related to MERN stack and related technologies <br> 📫 Reach me at: patel.tiksha27@outlook.com <br>⚡ Fun fact

 ## 🌐 Socials: